 Q: I’m integrated with the Fit Android API.
 Should I migrate to Health Connect?

-Yes!
-Health Connect is a common Android API for storing and sharing health data from multiple apps and devices on the user’s mobile device.
+Yes.
+Health Connect is a common Android API for storing and sharing health data from multiple apps and devices on the user's mobile device.
 That data includes Google Fit.
-Health Connect is our new way of syncing data with Google Fit and Google Fit data will be written to Health Connect if the user chooses to do this.
+Health Connect is our new way of syncing data with Google Fit and Google Fit data is written to Health Connect if the user chooses to do this.

 The following are some of Health Connect’s components:

-- Single interface to read/write data across Android, including data from Google Fit, Fitbit, Samsung Health and more partners.
+• Single interface to read or write data across Android, including data from Google Fit, Fitbit, Samsung Health and more partners.

 Q: What will happen to the Google Fit REST API and Fitbit Web API?